Callinectes sapidus: Range of fisheries

 Commercial fisheries for C. sapidus exist along much of the Atlantic coast of the United States, and in the Gulf of Mexico.
 Although the fishery has been historically centered on the Chesapeake Bay, contributions from other localities are increasing in importance.
-In the past two decades, most commercial crabs have been landed in four states: Maryland, Virginia, North Carolina, and Louisiana.
-Weight and value of harvests since 2000 are listed below.
+In the 21st century, most commercial crabs have been landed in four states: Maryland, Virginia, North Carolina, and Louisiana.

 History of the crab fishery

-As early as the 1600s, the blue crab was an important food item for Native Americans and European settlers in the Chesapeake Bay area.
+As early as the 1600s, the blue crab was an important food item for Native Americans and English settlers in the Chesapeake Bay area.
 Soft and hard blue crabs were not as valuable as fish, but gained regional popularity by the 1700s.
 Throughout their range, crabs were also an effective bait type for hook-and-line fisheries.
 Rapid perishing limited the distribution and hindered the growth of the fishery.
 Advances in refrigeration techniques in the late 1800s and early 1900s increased demand for blue crab nationwide.